kenlt-uk/docker-ckan/README.md

 ## Quick start

-Copy the included `.env.example` and rename it to `.env` to modify it depending on your own needs.
+Copy the included `.env.example` and rename it to `.env-2.7` (or substitute 2.7 with 2.8 if working with 2.8) to modify it depending on your own needs.

 Using the default values on the `.env.example` file will get you a working CKAN instance.
 There is a sysadmin user created by default with the values defined in `CKAN_SYSADMIN_NAME` and `CKAN_SYSADMIN_PASSWORD`(`ckan_admin` and `test1234` by default).
 I shouldn't be telling you this but obviously don't run any public CKAN instance with the default settings.